Stay safe during SA’s next COVID-19 surge

 Posted on 11 January 2021

-As we face a second surge in the spread of coronavirus disease, many of the lessons we learnt in March still apply.
+As we face another surge in the spread of coronavirus disease, many of the lessons we learnt in March 2020 still apply.
 Now is the time for renewed vigilance.

-Shortly before Christmas, South Africans were hit with a dose of bad news: testing stations in the Eastern Cape and along the Western Cape’s Garden Route had begun reporting a sudden, steady and significant increase in the number of positive COVID-19 cases.
+Shortly before Christmas 2020, South Africans were hit with a dose of bad news: testing stations in the Eastern Cape and along the Western Cape’s Garden Route had begun reporting a sudden, steady and significant increase in the number of positive COVID-19 cases.

 From the moment those numbers began to climb, Mediclinic hospitals were ready to manage a sharp increase in the number of new patients presenting with symptoms of coronavirus disease, and to manage the expected knock-on effect on the availability of equipment and staff workloads.

 These lessons have been hard-learnt, but they are valuable.
 “COVID-19 has required hospitals all over the world to learn on their feet, and this is something we are accustomed to,” says Dr Gerrit de Villiers, Chief Clinical Officer: Mediclinic Southern Africa.
 “This is a changing situation, and at Mediclinic we pride ourselves on our learning culture.
 So with everything we have learnt since the first wave, we are now even more equipped and more ready to respond quickly.”

 Procurement of essential equipment, for example, as well as access control measures, infection prevention and control measures and intensive staff training programmes – these were learning curves that have been diligently adopted in Mediclinic hospitals.

 One of those measures is the suspension of elective surgeries in affected regions.
 “Each year over the festive season, we find there is a natural decrease in the number of elective surgeries in our hospitals, as a result of both the public and our doctors heading off on holiday.
 So to suspend these surgeries made perfect sense, for at least until this surge has subsided.”